ubisoft/shotmanager/docs/getting-started/install.rst

 The currently supported Blender version is 2.93.
 Shot Manager also loads successfully and should work on 2.83 LTS.

 .. warning::
-    Shot Manager is currently not working on Blender 2.93 because no OpenTimelineIO package is available at the moment for Python 3.9.
+    Shot Manager is currently not working on Blender 2.93 on Mac and Linux because no OpenTimelineIO package is available at the moment for Python 3.9.
-    This will be fixed as soon as possible

 .. _download: